luisangel2895/cedapp/README.md

 ## How run the proyecto 🚀

+###IN LOCALHOST
 If you want run this proyect in localhost you need to follow the next steps:
 * 1 -> unzip the proyect or clone in your pc
 * 2 -> install node and composer in your pc
 * 3 -> open 2 terminal in the folder of the proyect